thorduragust/glibc-search-bookmarklet/README.md

 # glibc-search-bookmarklet
 Very simple bookmarklet that searches glibc online documentation for a given input string.
-It uses duckduckgo site: feature because google wouldn't give any usable results.
+It uses duckduckgo because google wouldn't give any usable results.

 Add this code to your bookmark url when creating a new bookmark: